sohailayan/Agent-to-agent/README.md

 streamlit run app.py
 🧠 Agents Overview
 Agent	Uses Card?
 Main File Location
-ChatGPT	✅	Agent_OpenAI/AgentCard/
+ChatGPT	Yes	Agent_OpenAI/AgentCard/
-DeepSeek	✅	Agent_DeepSeek/AgentCard/
+DeepSeek	Yes	Agent_DeepSeek/AgentCard/
-Grok	❌	Agent_Grok/main.py
+Grok	No	Agent_Grok/main.py
-LLaMA	❌	Agent_LLaMA/main.py
+LLaMA	No	Agent_LLaMA/main.py

 🗃️ Google Sheets Logging Logic
-The logging is handled in gsheet_utils.py.
-When a user expands an agent's answer, it:
+Logging is handled via gsheet_utils.py.
+When a user expands an agent's answer:

-Opens the Google Sheet.
+It opens the Google Sheet.

-Increments the click count for that agent.
+Increments the click count for the selected agent.

-Adds a new row if the agent isn’t already listed.
+Adds a new row if the agent does not yet exist in the sheet.

 📊 Use Case
+This system is designed to:

-This system helps compare the performance and quality of different language models by:
+Compare the performance and quality of multiple language models.

-Collecting human preference data.
+Collect human preference data.

-Offering a single interface for multi-agent responses.
+Provide a single interface for multi-agent responses.

-Allowing easy experimentation across multiple LLM backends.
+Enable easy experimentation with different LLM backends.

-🔐 Security Note
-Ensure credentials.json is never exposed publicly.
-Add it to your .gitignore.

-📌 TODO (Optional Enhancements)
-Add support for asynchronous WebSocket-based agents.

-Store full answer logs in Google Sheets.

-Add feedback comments for why users preferred a response.

-Visualize preference analytics using Streamlit or Google Sheets Charts.

-👨‍💻 Author
-Built with ❤️ for evaluating and improving agent performance across LLMs.

-Certainly!
-Here’s a clear, markdown-friendly section you can copy directly into your GitHub README to explain why your system is only partially A2A and how to make it fully A2A-compliant:

 ---